Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Synthetic Data Experiments

 The primal form for the quantile Huber {penalty is}

 We must choose a parametrization in terms of $\theta$.
-One option would be to take $\theta = [\tau,\kappa]\T$.
-But this parametrization would violate assumptions of both the first- and second-order approaches in Section~\ref{sec:algo}.
-Indeed, $\nabla_\theta \rho(r;\theta)$ would not have a global Lipschitz constant, so we could not use PALM.
-Similarly, we could not write the conjugate representation~\eqref{eq:PLQprimaldual} using affine functions of $\theta$.
-Looking carefully at either~\eqref{eq:quantileHuberPrimal} or~\eqref{eq:PLQprimaldual}, we instead choose $\theta_1 = \tau\kappa, \theta_2 = \tau(1-\kappa)$.
-The only requirement on these parameters is that they are each non-negative.
+One option is to take $\theta = [\tau,\kappa]\T$.
+But this parametrization violates assumptions of both first- and second-order approaches in Section~\ref{sec:algo}.
+Indeed, $\nabla_\theta \rho(r;\theta)$ would not have a global Lipschitz constant, which is not valid for PALM.
+Neither could we write~\eqref{eq:QSprimaldual} using affine functions of $\theta$.
+Looking carefully at~\eqref{eq:quantileHuberPrimal}, we instead choose $\theta_1 = \tau\kappa, \theta_2 = \tau(1-\kappa)$.
+These new parameters must be non-negative.

 The primal objective can be written as